Mehmet Shehu

-Mehmet Ismail Shehu (January 10, 1913 – December 18, 1981) was an Albanian communist politician who served as the 23rd Prime Minister of Albania from 1954 to 1981.
+Mehmet Ismail Shehu (January 10, 1913 – December 17, 1981) was an Albanian communist politician who served as the Prime Minister of the People's Socialist Republic of Albania from 1954 to 1981.
+He was known as a close confidant of Enver Hoxha and served in various high-ranking positions in the government.

+Shehu was Chief of the General Staff of the Albanian People's Army from 1946 to 1948 and later served as Minister of the Interior from 1948 to 1954.
+He then assumed the position of Chairman of the Council of Ministers (Prime Minister) from 1954 to 1981 and additionally served as Minister of People's Defense from 1974 to 1980.
+Shehu was often regarded as the right hand of Enver Hoxha and played a central role in Albania's political leadership during that era.

 In 1938, he joined the International Brigades in Spain and fought as an officer in the 4th Battalion of the Italian Garibaldi Brigade.
 A member of the Spanish Communist Party, he moved to France after Franco's victory and was interned there from 1939 to 1942.
 He was handed over by the Vichy government to the fascists who sent him to Tirana.
 He left the company of his escort and joined the maquis and the Albanian Communist Party.
-Commander of the 1st Brigade of the National Liberation Army since 1943, Mehmet Shehu organized the liberation of Tirana on November 8, 1944.
+Commander of the 1st Brigade of the National Liberation Army since 1943, Mehmet Shehu took part in the Battle of Gjorm on January 1, Liberation of Tepelena on September 10 and liberation of Tirana on November 8, 1944.

 As an acknowledged military tactician, without whose leadership the communist partisans may well have failed in their battle to win Albania for the Marxist-Leninist cause, Shehu exhibited an ideological understanding and work ethic that singled him out for rapid promotion in the communist party.

 Mehmet Shehu shared power with Enver Hoxha from the end of the Second World War.
-According to official Albanian government sources, he committed suicide on December 18, 1981, after which his family was arrested.
-Persistent rumors remain, however, that Shehu was actually murdered on orders from Hoxha.
+According to official Albanian government sources, he killed himself on December 17, 1981, after which his family was arrested.